Jerry Rossi

 Overview

-Midland Hills always suspected their course was designed by Seth Raynor in the early 1920s, but they had no records of what that course looked.
+Midland Hills always suspected their course was designed by Seth Raynor in the early 1920s, but they had no records of what that course looked like.
 They could intuit what some of Raynor's original holes were, but the overall architecture had dulled and shrunk over the years.
 That changed in 2018 when superintendent Mike Manthey discovered a 1921 irrigation map hidden above the ceiling in his office.
-The drawing showed Raynor's vision for the course including individual holes and bunkers, a roadmap that designer Jim Urbina used to recreate and sharpen the old templates like the Biarritz, Road and Eden.
-The improvements have help vault the course into the Best in State rankings for the first time.
+The drawing showed Raynor's vision for the course, including individual holes and bunkers, a roadmap that designer Jim Urbina used to recreate and sharpen the old templates like the Biarritz, Road and Eden.
+The improvements have helped vault the course into the Best in State rankings for the first time.

 About